 Located just 45 miles away from Yellowstone, this state park shows off all the natural beauty of Wyoming.
 A variety of boating and watersports are available in this area.
 It’s also quite likely that you’ll spot some deer, moose, birds, antelope, or other wildlife in this area.

 More than 80 campsites can accommodate a 40+ foot RV.
 The hookups vary across the campsite, so make sure you have backups if they can’t accommodate water or sewage hookups.
-The campground has an excellent 8.3 average rating on Campground Reviews.
+The campground has an excellent 8.3 average rating on RV LIFE Campgrounds.

 5. Barr Lake State Park, Colorado